American Express Membership Rewards® points are super versatile.

 So in this article, here are the best ways to use 10,000 or fewer American Express Membership Rewards points focusing on the best values for your points, ensuring that you get the best value for even the smallest amount of points.

 Table of Contents

-Transfer to British Airways for Short- and Medium-Haul Award Tickets
+Transfer to British Airways or Qantas for Short- and Medium-Haul Award Tickets

 Within North America, all flights 1,151 miles or less cost 7,500 miles as the 650-mile tier excludes the continent.
 However, there are still some amazing deals to be had.

 For example, you can book a flight from Los Angeles International Airport (LAX) to Denver International Airport (DEN) for just 7,500 Avios and $5.60 one-way.

 If you prefer flying in business class, short-haul awards start at just 9,000 Avios outside of North America.
 While these may not be worthwhile when flying intra-Europe business class, they may be more attractive when flying on Oneworld partners Japan Airlines and Cathay Pacific around Asia in a wide-body jet.

 Take Advantage of Low Cost Delta Award Tickets

 One of the few benefits of Delta Air Lines’ dynamic SkyMiles award pricing is that the airline often offers super discounted award tickets.

 You can often seen domestic award flights start at just 5,000 SkyMiles one-way.